Prakashgolusingh/Project-Nitc_Travel_Together/README.md

 co-passengers.
 Also we provide so many options such as choosing food according to the user's convenience.

 # for more you can find this project SRS and presentation pdf above.
-somehow if you pdf not rendering in github, then you may need to download this pdf to see content.
+somehow if pdf not rendering in github, then you may need to download this pdf to see content.